 Ever since they sawed one of their 13-footers in half and proved the bow and stern would still float when separated, Boston Whaler has been known for building a line of “un-sinkable” boats.
 But just sawing one in half wasn’t enough: they’ve also blasted them with machine guns, parked dump trucks on their overturned hulls, and driven them up whitewater rapids.
 Yes, they keep on floating.

 What’s the secret to becoming a legend?
 Boston Whaler pours closed-cell foam between an inner and outer layer of fiberglass, until all the voids are filled.
 When the foam hardens it bonds the fiberglass pieces to each other, creating a one-piece hull structure that’s far tougher than the average pleasure boat.
 Net result?
 You can pull the drain plugs, load on weight, cut one in half, whatever you’d like—these boats just won’t quit floating.

-The 190 Montauk is an all-around boater's boat---as in, walk all the way around this roomy center console, and you won't spot a bad angle.
-A 96-inch beam allows generous fish-fighting space, and a standard 115-hp Mercury FourStroke offers ample power to get the job done.
+The 190 Montauk is a versatile boater's boat---as in, walk all the way around this roomy center console, and you won't spot a bad angle.
+A 96-inch beam allows generous space for freshwater or saltwater sport fishing, and a standard 115-hp Mercury FourStroke offers ample power to get the job done.
 Whether you're hitting inland lakes, a protected bay or the nearshore ocean, non-skid flooring and stainless steel grab rails ensure safety for you and your family.
 You won't find needless bells and whistles on this Montauk, but you will find incredible functionality with features ranging from a built-in fuel tank, a bow locker, two rod holders, crystal-clear console instrumentation, and a standard trailer.
 Find the fish, fight the fish and stay comfortable doing it.
-The 190 Montauk is the boat that doesn't mind getting its hands dirty.
+The 190 Montauk is the all-purpose fishing boat that doesn't mind getting its hands dirty.